Luxury Adventure Travel 2026: 10 Top Experiences

 Which destination is suitable for luxury adventure beginners?

 Madeira or Fuerteventura.
 Both are European, with short flights, well-organized, and moderately expensive.
 Madeira is great for hikers, Fuerteventura for water sports enthusiasts.
-Afterwards: the E5 Alpine crossing as the first "real" adventure.
+Then: E5 Alpine Crossing as the first "real" adventure.

 Do I need a guide as a solo traveler?